 The program serves a well-balanced and nutritious breakfast, lunch and snacks.
 Meals are served “Family Style” to promote conversation and to encourage children to try new foods.
 The menu offers a variety of foods that include multi-cultural items.
 All meals meet the USDA standards and menus are approved by a base dietitian or a MAJCOM specialist.

-The Parent Advisory Board (PAB) allows parents opportunities to actively participate in program activities.
-Parents who are involved in the PAB establish a partnership between their families and the program.
-The PAB gives parents opportunities to feel that they are part of the program.
-The PAB meets once a month and supports fundraisers and other events for the children and staff.
+The Family Advisory Board (FAB) allows parents opportunities to actively participate in program activities.
+Parents who are involved in the FAB establish a partnership between their families and the program.
+The FAB gives parents opportunities to feel that they are part of the program.
+The FAB meets every quarter and supports fundraisers and other events for the children and staff.

 If there are no vacancies at the CDC, patrons will need to complete a DD Form 2606, Request for Child Care.
 Children will be placed according to the Edwards AFB Airman and Family Services Flight Priority Enrollment Policy.
 For unborn children, waiting list documents may be completed during pregnancy.
 PCS inbound can be placed on the waiting list as soon as they have published orders.